-- A preschool-aged child has been abused - A preschool-aged child has been neglected - A preschool-aged child has been placed in foster care - Eligibility for the Supplemental Nutrition Assistance Program (SNAP, e.g. Food Stamps) or Free School Lunches (130% of federal poverty level or below with first priority given to TANF-eligible clients whose annual family income levels fall at 50% of federal poverty level or below) - Eligibility for services under the Individuals with Disabilities Education Act, Parts B (Preschool Special Education, ages 3-5) or C (BabyNet, ages 0-3) - A preschool aged child with a developmental delay as documented by a physician or standardized assessment - Teenage mother/primary caregiver (at the time of the focus child's birth) - Low maternal/primary caregiver education (less than high school graduation at the time of focus child's birth) - A preschool-aged child has been exposed to the substance abuse of a caregiver - A preschool-aged child has been exposed to parental/caregiver depression - A preschool-aged child has been exposed to parental/caregiver mental illness - A preschool-aged child has been exposed to parental/caregiver intellectual disability - A preschool-aged child has been exposed to domestic violence within the home - Low birth weight (under 5.5 lbs.) in association with serious medical complications b) Client Retention
+- A preschool-aged child has been abused - A preschool-aged child has been neglected - A preschool-aged child has been placed in foster care - Eligibility for the Supplemental Nutrition Assistance Program (SNAP, e.g. Food Stamps) or Free School Lunches (130% of federal poverty level or below with first priority given to TANF-eligible clients whose annual family income levels fall at 50% of federal poverty level or below) - Eligibility for services under the Individuals with Disabilities Education Act, Parts B (Preschool Special Education, ages 3-5) or C (BabyNet, ages 0-3) - A preschool aged child with a developmental delay as documented by a physician or standardized assessment - Teenage mother/primary caregiver (at the time of the focus child's birth) - Low maternal/primary caregiver education (less than high school graduation at the time of focus child's birth) - A preschool-aged child has been exposed to the substance abuse of a caregiver - A preschool-aged child has been exposed to parental/caregiver depression - A preschool-aged child has been exposed to parental/caregiver mental illness - A preschool-aged child has been exposed to parental/caregiver intellectual disability - A preschool-aged child has been exposed to domestic violence within the home - Low birth weight (under 5.5 lbs.) in association with serious medical complications - English is not primary language in the home - Single parent household and has need of other services - Transient/numerous family relocations and/or homeless b) Client Retention